fhdsl/AI_for_Efficient_Programming/docs/01-intro.md

 * [Phind](https://www.phind.com/) is a AI-powered search engine designed specifically for developers asking technical questions.
 In addition to answering your coding question, it will provide links to the internet sources used to find the answer.

-* [Poe](https://poe.com/) is Quora's platform that gives you access to multiple AI chatbots, including Sage, based on OpenAI's GPT-3.5 architecture; Claude, an AI natural language bot created by [Anthropic](https://www.anthropic.com); and [Ehang's](https://www.ehang.com/) Dragonfly AI platform, which was created to interface with their Dragonfly drone.
+* [Poe](https://poe.com/) is Quora's platform that gives you access to multiple AI chatbots, including Sage, based on OpenAI's GPT-3.5 architecture; Claude, an AI natural language bot created by [Anthropic](https://www.anthropic.com); and Microsoft's Dragonfly AI-based search engine.
 Poe also gives you access to ChatGPT.

 **IDE-based chatbots**